calliope-project/euro-calliope/README.md

     * an id map, where each pixel points to a time series: `./data/capacityfactors/{technology}-ids.tif`
     * all indexed time series: `./data/capacityfactors/{technology}-timeseries.nc`

-## Generate the model
+## Build the model

-Because input data is large, the actual model including this data is not part of this repository.
-To use the model, you first need to generate it from input data and scripts.
-Running the generation step will generate the model in the `./model` folder.
+Because input data is large, the actual model including its data is not part of this repository.
+To use the model, you first need to build it from input data and scripts.
+Running the build step will build the model in the `./model` folder.

     snakemake --use-conda

-## Run on Euler cluster
+## Build the model on Euler cluster

 To run on Euler, use the following command: